hoobs-org/HOOBS/README.md

 ![](https://raw.githubusercontent.com/hoobs-org/HOOBS/master/docs/logo.png)
 Pronounced as "huːbz"

-HOOBS a Homebridge stack with a interface that simplifies configuration and installing plugins.
-This adds a process wrapper for Homebridge.
-It also adds an API that can be used as an endpoint for an application.
+HOOBS a softwaree stack with a interface that simplifies configuration and installing plugins.

 ![](https://raw.githubusercontent.com/hoobs-org/HOOBS/master/docs/dashboard/dashboard.png)

-HOOBS is not a Homebridge plugin.
-It is a seperate application designed to be a parent to Homebridge.
-Since this is independent, it can control Homebridge.
-This also keeps all of the plugins in one place.
-No need to install plugins in the global scope, which helps keep your Homebridge server more secure.

-Our goal is to make Homebridge more accessible to new and inexperienced users.
-To achieve this, HOOBS aims to unify, simplify and make the Homebridge ecosystem more user-friendly.
+Our goal is to make the smart home more accessible to new and inexperienced users.
+To achieve this, HOOBS aims to unify, simplify and make the an ecosystem that's more user-friendly.
 Starting with a standardized installation in the form of a free downloadable image file that can be easily written to an SD card, up to the complete hardware solution which works out of the box.
 HOOBS combines hardware and operating system, with server application and user interface for easy installation of your favorite plugins and guides the user with manuals and assistance.

 We’re a small team from around the world who are passionate about making the home that you live in a better home – a smart home.
 That is why we came up with the idea of developing HOOBS which is an out of the box ready to run system for Homebridge.
 We want to create a solution that even beginners could understand, get comfortable with and get a lot of use out of.
 Our motivation is to serve the Homebridge community with a tool that we believe will make their lives easier and we hope our goal will be reached.